ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/display_output.rst

 Provide feedback on task output
 ===============================

-We just saw :ref:`tuto_first_widget_how_to_get_input_from_gui` we now want to display the result of the task.

-For this we can:
+In this chapter we will:

-* add a plot widget to the 'ClipDataOW' that displays the histogram of values in 'data' in the [0.0, 1.0] range
+* add a plot widget to 'ClipDataOW' that displays histogram values of 'data' in [0.0, 1.0]
 * update the plot widget when ewoks task output changes.

 First let's move the 'MyWidget' to the control area